nikhilmehlan/ClipConnect/README.md

 ## Contact

-For any questions or support, please contact Nikhil Mehlan at nikhilmehlan1234@gmail.com.
+For any questions or support, please contact Nikhil Mehlan via email at nikhilmehlan1234@gmail.com.